Jake Maltby

-Jake Maltby (born 24 May 2000) is an English footballer who plays as a midfielder for Silsden and Farsley Celtic on a dual registration arrangement.
+Jake Maltby (born 24 May 2000) is an English footballer who plays as a midfielder for Silsden.

 Career

 He made his senior debut on 7 November 2017, in a Football League Trophy game.

 He joined Farsley Celtic in summer 2019.

 He joined Silsden on a dual registration in October 2020.

+After a productive season at Silsden, scoring 10 goals in 48 games from midfield, he joined Hyde United ahead of the 2024–25 season.
+He re-joined Silsden in November 2024.